UniversalDependencies/docs/_ud-feat/Reflex.md

 ## {{ page.title }}: {{ page.shortdef }}

-Boolean feature.
-Is this pronoun or verb reflexive?
-Many tagsets would have this as another value of "prontype".
-As far as pronouns are concerned, we could probably live with it since we made "poss" a separate feature and I only know about two different reflexive
-classes: personal and possessive.
-On the other hand, verbs can be also tagged as reflexive and then I would turn the feature on for them.
-(But the examples I know about are in fact fused verbs with reflexive pronouns, as in Spanish "despertarse" or Russian "проснуться" = "wake up".
-We will need a general approach to fused words of different parts of speech but I don't think we've got any at the moment, do we?)
+Boolean feature, typically of [ud-pos/PRON](pronouns) or [ud-pos/DET](determiners).
+It tells whether the word is reflexive, i.e. refers to the subject of its clause.

+While many tagsets would have “reflexive” as one of the various pronoun types, this feature is intentionally separate from <a href="PronType.html">PronType</a>, as it is orthogonal to pronominal types.

+Note that while some languages also have reflexive verbs, these are in fact fused verbs with reflexive pronouns, as in Spanish _despertarse_ or Russian _проснуться_ (both meaning “to wake up”).
+Thus in these cases the fused token will be split to two syntactic words, one of them being a reflexive pronoun.

 ### Yes: it is reflexive

-Note that there is no "no" value.
-If the word is not possessive, the feature will just not be mentioned in the FEAT column.
-(Which means that empty value has the "no" meaning.)
+Note that there is no “No” value.
+If the word is not reflexive, the
+{{ page.title }} feature will just not be mentioned in the FEAT column.
+(Which means that empty value has the “No” meaning.)

-Examples: [cs] se, si, svůj
+Examples: [cs] reflexive personal pronouns: _se, si;_ reflexive possessive pronoun: _svůj_